tdseher/addtag-project/README.md

 ## 📋 Requirements ##

-Below is a list AddTag features.
+Below are lists AddTag requirements.
 Each entry is marked with a ☑ or ☐, indicating whether or not an additional download/setup is required:

  * [x] All requirements included in AddTag
  * [ ] Additional download/setup required

+### Basic requirements ###

 Base operation of AddTag requires the following: